voyager1winterberry/cse372-01srs/softwareRequirementsSpecification.md

 ### 3.3 Usability Requirements <a name="3.3-usability-requirements" />
+This seciton will define the usability requirements as well as the objectives of the software.
+It will detail how they can be measured and the various contextual use cases associated with them.
 #### 3.3.1 Gym Map Usability Requirements <a name="3.3.1-gym-map-usability-requirements" />
    The myJym system map displays the location of machines in the gym.
 These machines are shown in relation to each other and to the user.
 This should be done through geolocation services through the QR codes so that it will be accurate.
 It will track the user as they move around, and will allow them to see details of the various machines around them.
 #### 3.3.2 Progress Tracking Usability Requirements <a name="3.3.2-progress-tracking-usability-requirements" /> <!-- team 5's work -->